daveio/gistpad/README.md

 ## Deployment

-The site can be deployed as a static site to any hosting platform that supports static site hosting:
+The site can be deployed as a static site to any hosting platform which supports static site hosting:

 - Cloudflare Pages
 - Vercel